 FAST is an acronym for Fluid Scaling Technology.

-Merge teams into a tribe, throw the work on a wall, let individuals self-organise into teams around the work.
+Merge everyone into a tribe, throw the work on a wall, let individuals self-organise into teams around the work.
 Repeat the process every two days.

-The best resource for the FAST process is the FAST Guide
+The best resource to find out more about the FAST process is the FAST Guide.